SMI/SmiServices/news/696-bugfix.md

-Add loging of query statements to QueryToExecute
+Add logging of query statements to QueryToExecute for exceptions